warren-bank/fork-Xanado/README.md

 ## Multiplayer word grid game Server and Web Interface

-Host your own web server to play crossword games according to most of the rules of SCRABBLE®, Super SCRABBLE®, Words with Friends, or Lexulous.
-Or invent your own!
+Play a variety of SCRABBLE®-like games against the computer, or host your own web server to play games against friends and family.

-Has tile sets for many languages, with dictionaries in English, French, German, and Catalan, and it's easy to add more.
+Includes tile sets for many languages, and dictionaries in English, French, German, and Catalan, and it's easy to add more.
 <p style="text-align:center;">
 	<img src="/images/splash.png" width="265" height="300" alt="Board" />
 </p>